zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/scale-or-restrict.md

 ---
 title: Scale or Restrict
 weight: 6
-keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk
+keywords: Troubleshoot, restrict, scale as you grow, Kubernetes, k8s,
 description: Find out how to scale or restrict Portworx nodes in your Kubernetes cluster
 ---